 "TROUT DON'T LIVE IN UGLY PLACES"

 The iconic Snake winds it's way through the Northwestern U.S. for 1000 miles before its confluence with the Columbia River.
 Our local stretch near the headwaters is full of native Snake River fine-spotted cutthroat trout, a cutthroat sub-species famous for eating dry flies.
 Days on the Snake are spent fishing from the comfort of a drift boat while floating along the base of the Teton Mountain Range.
 Access to this river is extremely convenient - a 15 minute drive from the center of town.
 The Snake typically fishes best from when it starts to warm up in March to early May, and then again from mid Summer late into the Fall, but like any river, local weather conditions and water flows will affect the resident trout from day to day.
-Drop us a line to get the latest report or to book a trip!
+High Alpine Anglers is a licensed outfitter of the Teton County Snake River Management Plan.

 The Green is a one hour (breathtakingly scenic) drive from the town of Jackson.
 This incredible fishery winds down from the Wind River Mountains and wide open plains of Sublette County, Wyoming.
 This river is smaller than the Snake, slightly more challenging and technical to fish, but anglers are often rewarded with very large rainbow and brown trout.
 The chance for a 30" trout is a real possibility on any given day.
 Typically, streamer fishing produces large fish here but the Green has some of the best dry fly action at certain times of the year as well.
 It usually fishes best in the Spring and then again from late June into the Fall.